-With $375,000 in grants from the FRAXA Research Foundation, Dr. David Nelson has developed an impressive array of advanced mouse models of Fragile X, at Baylor College of Medicine.
-These models are available to investigators worldwide on request.
+With $375,000 in grants from the FRAXA Research Foundation, Dr. David Nelson developed an impressive array of advanced mouse models of Fragile X, at Baylor College of Medicine.
 This resource has been essential for a broad, rapid distribution of Fragile X and related gene mouse models and has increased the pace of Fragile X research.

 Fmr1 KO – This is the original Fmr1 knockout animal that carries an insertion in exon 5 (Bakker et al., 1994).
 It is a protein null, although Fmr1 mRNA is still present (Yan et al., 2004).
-Mice available from the BCM facility have been backcrossed over 20 generations to the C57/Bl6 strain.
+Mice have been backcrossed over 20 generations to the C57/Bl6 strain.

 Fmr1 KO2 – This is a new null allele at Fmr1 generated by deletion of the promoter and first exon of Fmr1 (Mientjes et al., 2006).
 It is both protein and mRNA null.
 This mutation is the same as is produced by Cre-mediated excision of the loxP sites present in the Fmr1 cKO described below.

 Fmr1 cKO (conditional knockout) – This mouse carries loxP sites that were introduced by homologous recombination to flank the promoter and first exon of Fmr1 (Mientjes et al., 2006).
 Cre-mediated recombination between the loxP sites will eliminate Fmr1 expression, producing a KO2 deletion (Koekkoek et al., 2005).